How Effective of a Retail Sales Operation Leader Are You?

 Industry Spotlight: 3 Direct Selling Industry Trends in 2023 and How Technology Can Respond to Them

-As we see the post-COVID workforce come into being, this will have implications for direct selling and the performance enablement platforms (PEPs) that such companies use.
-And so it’s important to watch out for direct selling trends.
+As we see the post-COVID workforce come into being, this will have implications for direct selling and the performance enablement platforms (PEPs) that these companies use.
+Therefore, it’s important to be on the lookout for direct selling trends.

-Performance enablement technology, and B2B technology more generally, must evolve along with the economy.
+Performance enablement technology, and B2B technology more broadly, must evolve along with the economy.
 They must service their customers and provide advanced solutions that can foretell the trends of tomorrow.

 Otherwise, they risk falling behind, reflecting an industry and a workforce that exist only in the past.
-Here, in another context, one can recall the warnings from a few years ago that the US risked falling behind China on technological innovation.
+Here, in another context, one can recall the warnings from several years ago that the US risked falling behind China on technological innovation.

 1. Post-Pandemic Fatigue